reeder32/number-changer/README.md

 ### Tests

-Describe: evaluateInputValue()
+Describe: evaluateInputValue(textInput, reversed)

 Test: "It should return an array with a 0 if the number 0 is inputted"
-Code: evaluateInputValue(0);
+Code: evaluateInputValue(0, false);
 Expected Output: 0

 Test: "It should return an array with 0 and Beep! if the number 1 is inputted"
-Code: evaluateInputValue(1);
+Code: evaluateInputValue(1, false);
 Expected Output: "0", "Beep!"

 Test: "It should return an array with 0 and Beep! and Boop! if the number 2 is inputted"
-Code: evaluateInputValue(2);
+Code: evaluateInputValue(2, false);
 Expected Output: "0", "Beep!, "Boop!"

 Test: "It should return an array with 0 and Beep! and Boop!
 Won't you be my neighbor? if the number 3 is inputted"
-Code: evaluateInputValue(3);
+Code: evaluateInputValue(3, false);
 Expected Output: "0", "Beep!, "Boop!, Won't you be my neighbor?"

-Test: "It should return an array with all numbers containing 1,2,3 being replaced with Beep!, Boop!, Won't you be my neighbor? prioritizing the first number"
+Test: "It should return a reversed string from the last one entered"
-Code: evaluateInputValue(21);
+Code: evaluateInputValue(4, true);
-Expected Output: "0 Beep!
+Expected Output: "4 Won't you be my neighbor?
 Boop!
-Won't you be my neighbor?4 5 6 7 8 9 Beep!
 Beep!
-Beep!
-Beep!
-Beep!
-Beep!
-Beep!
-Beep!
-Beep!
-Beep!
-Boop!
-Boop!"
+0"